Home / Blog / College Life / Guide to College Dorm Move-Out Day

 Move Out Before Move-Out Day

-By moving out a day or two ahead of the crowd, you’ll have easier access to elevators, parking spaces, and loading zones.
-This can significantly expedite your process and save you valuable time on the actual move-out day.
+Thes best part is, by moving out a day or two ahead of the crowd, you’ll have easier access to elevators, parking spaces, and loading zones.
+This can significantly expedite your process and save you valuable time on the actual move-out day.nificantly expedite your process and save you valuable time on the actual move-out day.

 Ace your finals and be on your way to summer break with ease by moving out before move-out day.